RebelGuy/chat-mate/projects/server/readme.md

   - The local database connection string for the debug database is `mysql://root:root@localhost:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
   - The remote database connection string for the debug database is `mysql://chatmateadmin:{{password}}@chat-mate.mysql.database.azure.com:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
 - `ENABLE_DB_LOGGING`: [Optional, defaults to `false`] Whether to include database-related actions in the logs.
 Note that, even if this is `false`, any warning and errors will still be included.
+- `MANAGED_IDENTITY_CLIENT_ID`: The Client ID of the Managed Identity that is used to access the Log Analytics workspace for querying logs.
+- `LOG_ANALYTICS_WORKSPACE_ID`: The Client ID of the Log Analytics Workspace that is attached to the Application Insights for the current server App Service instance.

 The following set of environment variables is available only for **local development** (that is, where `IS_LOCAL` is `true`):
 - `USE_FAKE_CONTROLLERS`: [Optional, defaults to `false`] If true, replaces some controllers with test-only implementations that generate fake data.
 This also disables communication with external APIs (that is, it is run entirely offline).